-Gas safety checks are essential for protecting households across the UK.
+Gas safety checks are a legal requirement for protecting households across the UK.
 Faulty gas appliances can produce poisonous carbon monoxide (CO) and even cause fires or explosions if not repaired, so the Gas Safe Register recommends having them tested at least once a year by a Gas Safe engineer.

 This Skills Training Group guide explains all you need to know about gas safety checks, taking you through the process of testing appliances and pipework, as well as the documentation that should be provided for different types of tests (not all checks require a record or certificate).

-If you’re interested in a career in gas engineering, take a look at our range of new entrant gas engineer courses.
+If you’re interested in a career in gas safe engineering, take a look at our range of new entrant gas safe engineer courses.

 What is a gas safety check?

-A gas safety check is a legal requirement and ensures that the gas appliances in a home are securely fastened to the pipework and burning gas in the correct way to prevent risk of carbon monoxide poisoning.
-During checks, gas engineers will also make sure that safety devices are functioning properly – and that the air supply to the appliance is adequate and there are no gas leaks.
+An annual gas safety check is a legal requirement and ensures that the gas appliances in a home are securely fastened to the pipework and burning gas in the correct way to prevent risk of carbon monoxide poisoning.
+During checks, gas safe engineers will also make sure that safety devices & gas supply are functioning properly and that the air supply to the appliance is adequate and there are no gas leaks.

-Standard gas safety checks focus solely on gas appliances; a full gas installation safety check also involves a visual inspection of all gas installations and the pipework around them, as well as a test for any gas leaks throughout the house.
+Annual gas safety checks focus solely on gas appliances; a full gas installation safety check also involves a visual inspection of all gas installations and the pipework around them, as well as a test the gas supply for any gas leaks for peace of mind.

 What is a CP12 Gas Safety Certificate (Gas Safety Record)?

-A CP12 Gas Safety Certificate (or Gas Safety Record) is a document that’s provided to landlords following a successful gas safety check.
+A CP12 Gas Safety Certificate (or Gas Safety Record) is a document that’s provided to landlords for rental properties following a successful gas safety check.
 It provides full details of all inspections carried out by a gas safe engineer on gas appliances owned by the landlord.
-If a tenant owns any of the appliances (e.g. a gas cooker), these do not need to be tested.
+If a tenant owns any of the appliances (e.g. a gas cooker), these do not need to be tested for safety issues.